Center-right mayor beats socialist in Brazil’s biggest city

-Covas, the grandson of a former state governor and presidential candidate, is a close ally of current Sao Paulo state Gov. João Doria, his predecessor as mayor, and a strong showing might boost Doria’s presidential aspirations for the center-right Brazilian Social Democracy Party.
+Covas, the grandson of a former state governor and presidential candidate, is a close ally of current Sao Paulo state Gov. João Doria, his predecessor as mayor, and the strong showing boosts Doria’s presidential aspirations for the center-right Brazilian Social Democracy Party.

 Covas, 40, celebrated his victory at his party’s headquarters hand in hand with Doria.

 “Sao Paulo said yes to moderation, to balance,” the mayor said.
-Covas added that “there are a few days left for denialists,” a message his allies interpreted as a swipe at Bolsonaro, who downplays the risks of the coronavirus and challenges health protocols aimed at limiting the impact of the pandemic.
+Covas added that “there are a few days left for denialists,” a message his allies interpreted as a swipe at President Jair Bolsonaro, who downplays the risks of the coronavirus and challenges health protocols aimed at limiting the impact of the pandemic.

 Doria, who Bolsonaro considers one of his biggest adversaries, said Covas’ victory came from “moderation, common sense and management skills.”

-He campaigned on his performance leading the city of 12 million people through the coronavirus crisis, helping set up field hospitals and pushing for restrictions on activity while challenging President Jair Bolsonaro’s dismissal of the pandemic’s seriousness.
+Covas, who inherited the job two years ago after Doria resigned to run for governor, campaigned on his performance leading the city of 12 million people through the coronavirus crisis, helping set up field hospitals and pushing for restrictions on activity while challenging Bolsonaro’s dismissal of the pandemic’s seriousness.
 A cancer survivor, Covas also recovered from a bout with the virus in June.

 Boulos, the 38-year-old son of university professors, decided at age 16 to become a community organizer in poor areas of the city and hasn’t left since, still living in a poor neighborhood with his wife and two daughters.
 Even with a defeat, he is expected to become one of the most important leftist leaders in Brazil after propelling himself into the mayoral runoff.